Afrid1045/prompt-engineering-project/README.md

-# prompt engineering project with open LLMs
+# prompt engineering project with open LLMs for understanding

 📌 Project Overview